0x6b61747a65/shell-password-generator/README.md

         This command generates num random bytes using a cryptographically secure pseudo random number generator (CSPRNG).
     >>>

-* number of bytes should be divided by 3 or else encoded string will be padded with `= ` sign:
+* number of bytes should be divisible by 3 or else encoded string will be padded with `=` sign:
     ```bash
     $ openssl rand -base64 10
     oQe0bVNo8FUoNg==